gardener/landscaper-service/docs/architecture/security-concepts.md

 # Landscaper as a Service (LaaS) Security

 This document describes the security concepts of a LaaS landscape.
+The [architecture document](./architecture.md) is a prerequisite of the following description.

 ## Component communication